 - Lean on Me – Bill Whithers.
 Such a classic and the perfect lullaby to sing to your kids.
 “Lean on me, when you’re not strong, And I’ll be your friend.
 I’ll help you carry on.”
 Isn’t that what we all want our kiddos to feel for us?

 - Boy – Lee Brice.
 This is one of my favorite country songs to sing to baby, but I also have boys.
 It’s definitely a heart wrencher, so beware!
 The video makes me tear up because it looks like my two boys.
+I even included it in my Songs for Sons post.

 - Rockabye Baby – A bit off, but this brand takes popular songs and puts them into instrumental lullabies.
 They have everything from Dave Matthews Band to Taylor Swift to Journey available.